 I look forward to meeting you on our journeys together.
 Please see Fees & Bookings for the next step.

 Unsure of whether we are a good fit?
 I offer a free 15 minute phone call appointment so you can ask questions and check if Empathic offers the service you need.
-Please see Fees & Bookingsfor more appointment information or just click here.
+Please see Fees & Bookingsfor more appointment information or just click to go directly to our secure Halaxy booking link here.